Course Reserves for Instructors

 Instructors who have submitted a reading list may borrow material off of that reading list for up to two weeks for classroom prep and use.
 If you know in advance when you’ll need these materials, you may place a booking request on the item.
 This will prevent the item from being loaned out during the time that you need it.

 Copies of personally- or departmentally-owned materials may be placed onto Course Reserves.
 These copies will supplement the library’s existing holdings, making additional copies available to students.
 In some cases, the library is unable to purchase materials and having personal copies creates access for students.
-Be certain to tag citations in your reading list if supplying personal copies.
+Be certain to tag items in your reading list if supplying personal copies.
 This helps expedite processing and directs how Reserves staff should manage these items at the end of the term.
 The last name of the owner or owning department should be written on the inside front cover of all personal copies.

 Personal copies must be picked up within one month of the end of the term otherwise they will be treated as donations to the library.
 The library does not store materials for future quarters.